lex00-zz/nublar/python/flask/README.md

 -   `do_ssh_username`

      this key designates the username to login with.  default=root.

-## testing the ansible with Vagrant
+## testing the configuration management with Vagrant

-When you make edits to the ansible, you can test it locally with Vagrant.
+When you make edits to the Ansible, you can test it locally with Vagrant.

 -   Install the latest [Vagrant](https://www.vagrant.io/downloads.html)